 |318g (11.2oz)||Strung Weight:||312g (11.0oz)|

 |16 Mains * 19 Crosses||String Pattern:||16 Mains * 19 Crosses|

-As always, I would recommend that you take advantage of one of the tennis demo programs available online so that you can properly demo each racket before you commit to buying either racket.
+As always, I would recommend that you take advantage of one of the demo programs available online so that you can properly demo both rackets before you commit to buying either racket.

-Although there isn’t a huge difference in terms of racket specs between the two rackets, I definitely feel like the Wilson Clash 100 would be better suited for beginner tennis players as it has a slightly better balance of power, spin, and control than the Wilson Ultra 100.
+Although there isn’t a huge difference in terms of racket specs between the two rackets, I definitely feel like the Wilson Clash 100 would be better suited for beginners as it has a slightly better balance of power, spin, and control when compared with the Wilson Ultra 100.

-Both of these tennis rackets would suit most Intermediate Tennis Players but if you pushed me to pick one over the other, I would go with the Wilson Clash 100 as I love the feel of the clash line of rackets and the arm friendly features of the racket will save you a lot of pain down the line.
+Both of these rackets would suit most Intermediate Players but if you pushed me to pick one over the other, I would go with the Clash 100 as I love the feel this racket offers and its arm friendly features will save you a lot of pain down the line.

 One Handed Backhand Players